Methylation Pathways & Chronic Fatigue: The Hidden Link

 The Functional Deficiency Concept

-Standard serum B12 and folate tests measure circulating levels rather than intracellular utilisation.
-In some cases, normal or elevated serum results may coexist with impaired cellular uptake or conversion into active forms (11).
+O’Leary and Samman (2010) in Nutrients demonstrated that standard serum B12 and folate tests measure circulating levels rather than intracellular utilisation.
+In some cases, normal or elevated serum results may coexist with impaired cellular uptake or conversion into active coenzyme forms (11).

 Why This Matters